 - In this ACBI Student Handbook

-- On the ACBI website
+- On the ACBI website www.acbi.edu.au

 - In ACBI brochures

-- · On Australian Government websites listed below
+- On Australian Government websites listed below

-- By contacting ACBI directly
+- By contacting the College.

 18b.
 Applying for an Australian Student Visa

 To apply for a visa you need to contact a representative of the Australian Government at an Australian High Commission, Embassy or Consulate.
 You can also obtain information about Australian Student Visas on the following Australian Government websites: